qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 -----------------

 At a given time, a Multipath QUIC endpoint gathers a set of active sending and receiving uniflows, each associated to a 4-tuple.
+This association is mutable.
-To address privacy issues due to the linkability of addresses with Connection IDs, hosts should avoid changing the 4-tuple used by a sending uniflow, as described in Section 8 of
+Hosts can change the 4-tuple used by their sending uniflows at any time, enabling QUIC to migrate uniflows from one network path to another.
+Yet, to address privacy issues due to the linkability of addresses, hosts should avoid reusing the same Connection ID used by a sending uniflow when the 4-tuple changes, as described in Section 9.5 of {{I-D.ietf-quic-transport}}.
-{{I-D.ietf-quic-invariants}}.

--- Med: I don't parse this sentence.
-Also, please check the section you cite in ietf-quic-invariants

-Multipath QUIC keeps the path migration ability and applies it to each uniflow independently.

 Congestion Control